 Signals A[0] - A[12] and BA[0] - BA[1] on each RAM SO-DIMM make up a 15-bit multiplexed address bus that can support several different types of DDR SDRAM devices.
-Table 4-2 lists the types of devices that can be used in the 12-inch PowerBook G4 by size, configuration, and sizes of row, column, and bank addresses.
+Table 4-2 lists the types of devices that can be used in the PowerBook G4 - 12 inch by size, configuration, and sizes of row, column, and bank addresses.

-Important: The 12-inch PowerBook G4 supports only the types of DDR SDRAM devices specified in Table 4-2.
+Important: The PowerBook G4 -12 inch computer supports only the types of DDR SDRAM devices specified in Table 4-2.
 Other types of DRAM devices should not be used with this computer.